Writing a Plugin

 Named interface {

-// Name return user friendly name of the plugin
+// Name returns a user-friendly name of the plugin

 Name() string